 Skip to 0 minutes and 13 secondsBy the end of this presentation you should: - Understand the principles of decision making for trachoma interventions and monitoring of progress - Appreciate the importance of the data flow from the district to the national trachoma task force Virtually all the decisions made during implementation and monitoring of trachoma control activities are based upon data.
 The data comes from surveys and programmes and is used to decide on interventions.
 Trachoma control activities in an endemic district

-Skip to 3 minutes and 29 secondsThe district manager therefore sets the targets as follows: - In 2017, 300 surgeries with 1 team - In 2018, 600 surgeries with 2 teams - In 2019, 200 plus surgeries.
-Using this plan, the district will exceed their UIG by the end of 2019.
-It is important to monitor progress each year against the established annual target.
+Skip to 1 minute and 31 secondsLet's start with the management of trichiasis.
+The target number of trichiasis surgeries that each district needs to do is established in the national trachoma action plan.
+It is important each year to monitor progress each year against the established annual target.
 Data can be used to motivate and encourage the team's progress as well give feedback and support.
 Managers should not wait till the end of the year to provide feedback.
 Each team should be aware of how they are progressing each quarter.
 Managers can use a range of process indicators

-Skip to 4 minutes and 49 secondsManagement of active trachoma requires data on: - Antibiotic coverage of the population.
+Skip to 2 minutes and 39 secondsManagement of active trachoma requires data on: - Antibiotic coverage of the population.
 Ideally everyone in the population is treated, but a minimum coverage of 80% is acceptable - Number of antibiotic doses dispensed.
 This figure is reported back to ensure further requests to Pfizer - the drug donor - are appropriate.
 District managers work closely with the MDA teams.
 They use microplanning to ensure that each MDA will reach 80% or more of the target population.
 When coverage is less than 80%, it is important to identify and take practical decisions in the field to address the problem.
 At national level the data is closely followed each year.

-Skip to 6 minutes and 5 secondson a journey: - How much petrol have we used so far? - How far have we gone?
+Skip to 3 minutes and 53 secondson a journey: - How much petrol have we used so far? - How far have we gone?
 How far do we have to go? - Finally, did we get to the right destination on time as we planned, or not?

 Using data to make decisions at the local level